Download the sailing instructions here : OSC_Sailing-Instructions_2020

-Therefore, every boat must be seaworthy and we reserve the right to reject boats/participants who we do not consider in good condition to complete the race!
+All participating boats must be in seaworthy condition and we reserve the right to reject boats/participants which we do not consider fit to participate in the race.

-- 2 handheld emergency flares and 2 emergency rockets with valid expiration date.
+- 2 handheld emergency flares and 2 emergency rockets, expiration date not to be exceeded.

 - Bailer/bilge pump